Who to Contact

-Please use staff email addresses if you need to contact staff directly or email email@example.com and mark your email For the Attention of [name of teacher]:
+If you need to contact staff directly, please email email@example.com and mark your email For the Attention of [Name of Teacher/Head of Faculty]:

 - Teachers are not in a position to check emails consistently throughout the day and the school does not expect work email to be checked during a teacher’s personal time.